 10 Nutritional Reasons to Eat Watermelon and 10 Ways to Enjoy it Now

 There’s no doubt a fresh slice of this pink melon is a welcome treat on a hot day.
 However, exactly how does watermelon support health?
 Check out these facts about the nutritional value of summer’s favorite fruit.
-Plus, discover new ways to enjoy watermelon at breakfast, lunch, dinner, snack time or even happy hour.
+Plus, discover new ways to enjoy watermelon at breakfast, lunch, dinner, snack time or even as a pizza!

 1. Watermelon Aids in Hydration